Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 In this project you will combine three tools to automate the management of Instructors and Teaching Assistants for an organization that delivers coding classes in various Chapters.

 You will use:
-* Process Builder - recruit Teaching Assistants via Chatter, and add the Instructor to a Chatter Group
+* Process Builder - recruit Teaching Assistants via Chatter
-* Flow - prep for emailing potential Teaching Assistants by creating Campaign Member child records
+* Flow - prep to recruit Teaching Assistants via local Contacts
 * Invokable Methods in Apex - thank the Instructor by posting a Thanks badge

 You will combine these actions in Process Builder, enabling you to easily maintain the processes and collaborate with other members of your team with the process diagram.